-First.
-That the new treaty shall comprehend the adjustment of every branch of your Highness' affairs, as connected with your relation to the Company, and shall leave no question open to future discussion.
+First, That the new Treaty shall comprehend the adjustment of every branch of your Highness' affairs as connected with your relation to the Company, and shall leave no question open to future discussion.

-Second.
-That whatever adjustment shall now take place shall be so framed as to afford the umost degree of practicable security against the possibility of future change, in order that the new treaty may become a final and conclusive settlement between your Highness and the Company.
+Second, That whatever adjustment shall now take place, shall be so framed as to afford the utmost degree of practicable security against the possibility of future change, in order that the new Treaty may become a final and conclusive settlement between your Highness and the Company.
+Thirdly, That, with a view to secure the stability of the new Treaty, as well as to provide an

-That with a view to secure the stability of the new treaty, as well as to provide Thirdly.
-That with a view to secure the stability of the new treaty, as well as to provide the classification of the provision be a stability of the new treaty, as well as to provide the classification of the new treaty. an adequate remedy for the evils already enumerated in this letter, effectual provision be made, that no part of the Carnatic shall remain or fall under a divided government, or a fluctuating or precarious authority.
+Thirdly, That, with a view to secure the stability of the new Treaty, as well as to provide an adequate remedy for the evils already enumerated in this letter, effectual provision be made, that no part of the Carnatic shall remain or fall under a divided government, or a fluctuating or precarious authority.

 33. Referring to these general principles, the first object of consideration in the state of your Highness' affairs is your debt to the Company.
-This now consists, first, of the balance, as reported by Messrs.
-Woolf and Place on the '1st' July 1793, str. pagedas 35,06,135; second, balance of the Kistbundy account, as per account made up to 7th September 1791, attr. pagedas 19,08,000, this July 1791.
-1791, str. pagedas 19,98,006; third, balance of the new Cavalry Loan, with interest at 8 per cent. to the 12th October 1798, str. pags.
-11,62,770.
-Total pags.
-66,66,911.
+This now consists,-First, of the balance, as reported by Messrs Woolf and Place on the 1st July 1793, str. pagodas 35,06,135: second, Balance of the Kiftbundy account, as per account made up to 7th September 1791, str. pagodas 19,98,006: third, Balance of the New Cavalry Loan, with interest at 8 per cent. to the 12th October 1798, str. pags.
+11,62,770: Total pags., 66,66,911.

-34. The two first articles of this debt, at the earnest desire of his Highness the late Nabob of the Carnatic, were referred to the arbitration of the Governor General in Council in the year 1793; and a committee was appointed in Bengal for the purpose of assisting the

-Governor General in acciding upon them.
+34. The two first articles of this debt, at the earnest desire of his Highness the late Nabob of the Carnatic, were referred to the arbitration of the Governor-General in Conneil in the year 1793; and a Committee was appointed in Bengal for the purpose of assisting the Governor-General in deciding upon them.

-This committee has never yet delivered in any report; but having myself entered into a minute examination of the whole of these disputed accounts, and having considered with impartiality the respective claims of your Highness and of the Company, I have no doubt that, upon the balance of these accounts, you will be found justly indebted to the Company to a very large amount.
-If, however, a new arrangement should be acceptable to your Highness, I am ready, on the part of the Company, to consider whether it may not be practicable to compromise the whole of this claim (amounting to 55,04,141 pagodas), as well Highness' consolidated creditors of 1787.
-The extreme solicitude manifested by the late Nabob of the Carnatic to induce Lord Cornwallis to place these disputed accounts in a way of adjustment, and the engagement by which his Highness bound himself to submit implicitly to the award of the Governor General in Council, with relation to themselves, are sufficient testimonies of the importance and value of the concession which the Company may be disposed to make to your Highness in this article during the course of the negotiation.
+This Committee has never yet delivered in any report; but having myself entered into a minute examination of the whole of these disputed accounts, and having considered with impartiality the respective claims of your Highness and of the Company, I have no doubt that, upon the balance of these accounts, you will be found justly indebted to the Company to a very large amount.
+If, however, a new arrangement should be acceptable to your Highness, I am ready, on the part of the Company, to consider whether it may not be practicable to compromise the whole of this claim (amounting to 55,04,141 pagodas), as well as the amount of any claim arising out of the payments made by the Company to your Highness' consolidated creditors of 1787.
+The extreme solicitude manifested by the late Nabob of the Carnatie to induce Lord Cornwallis to place these disputed accounts in a way of adjustment, and the engagement by which his Highness bound himself to submit implicitly to the award of the Governor-General in Council, with relation to themselves, are sufficient testimonies of the importance and value of the concession which the Company may be disposed to make to your Highness in this article during the course of the negotiation.